 a) At the beginning of the school year, get allies: talk with your principal and your science coordinator/professional development coordinator.

 c) Collectively, a group of two or more science teachers in your school e-mail or call your district Title II coordinator.
 Say, “We science teachers want to be part of the ESSA yearly application process.”
 With your allies (see above), ask him/her to reserve a specific dollar amount of funds for Modeling Workshops next summer: to build capacity of your science teachers to be effective, and/or to qualify to teach Dual Enrollment.
-Say that Modeling Workshops are high-quality, personalized professional development that is evidence-based and focused on improving teaching and student learning and achievement.
-(Evidence is at the AMTA website: http://modelinginstruction.org and at the ASU modeling legacy website: http://modeling.asu.edu .)
+Say that Modeling Workshops are high-quality, personalized professional development that is evidence-based and focused on improving teaching & student learning and achievement.
+(Evidence: AMTA website: http://modelinginstruction.org and ASU modeling legacy website: http://modeling.asu.edu .)

 d) If you didn’t get involved in planning this year’s use of Title II funds, ask your principal to intercede for you and request Title II funds from your district Federal Programs Director.
-Be courteous; if Modeling Workshops are NOT in your district’s yearly plan, then you can be denied Title II funds – in which case, you need to get involved in deciding how your next year’s district Title II funds will be used.
-(If you are denied Title II funds this year, ask your principal if he has a different source of funds.)
+Be courteous; if Modeling Workshops are NOT in your district’s yearly plan, then you can be denied them – in which case, get involved in deciding the top 3 priorities for next year’s district Title II funds.
+(If you are denied Title II funds, ask your principal if he has another source.)

 * The school district has 27 months to use the funds.
 If unused, they go back to the Feds.

-* School districts can amend their yearly application; thus, even if the deadline is passed, you can still request funds.
+* School districts can amend their yearly application, even if the deadline is passed.